Liunaijiaaa/CTA-ASPECTS-Segmentation/README.md

 4. Prepare the data and run training.

-## Before run your project, remember 'wandb login'
+## Before run your project, remember run 'wandb login'(you can ignore this if you do not have wandb account.)